camunda/camunda-docs-static/get-started/content/quick-start/user-task.md

 {{< img src="../img/modeler-usertask3.png" >}}

 # Configure a basic form in the User Task
+{{< note title="Embedded Forms" class="info" >}}
+For this guide, we are using generated Tasks.
+You can also create custom forms using librarys such as [AngularJS](https://github.com/camunda/camunda-bpm-examples/tree/master/usertask/task-form-embedded) or [React](https://github.com/camunda/camunda-bpm-examples/tree/master/usertask/task-form-embedded-react).
+{{< /note >}}
 This step will also take place in the properties panel.
 If the panel is not already visible, click on the "Properties Panel" label on the right-hand side of the Modeler canvas.

 Select the User Task on the canvas.
 This will update the selection in the properties view.